 The operation of the Modular was suspended as of December 24, 2021.
 On December 12, 2023, the settlement of the Modular contract with Pemex was signed.
-The Entity continues to actively seek a new assignment, as of the date of issuance of this report, the Modular remains without activity.
+The Entity continues to actively seek a new assignment, as of the date of issuance of these financial statements, the Modular remains without activity.